dorfjungs/dj-library/readme.md

 ### The components ready method

-This method is the first after the component manager has become a component for initialization.
 This function needs to return a promise, which tells the component manager to continue with the initialization.
 There is a helper function for this in the parent component to prevent differences between the components.
 This could look like this:

 ```javascript
 /** @inheritDoc */